fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-5.md

 Drawing an image on screen and using variables to move them...
 Does that not sound familiar? 🤔

 Yes!
 It is using the same logic to make Glod appear on the screen.
-First of all, download the images that we will be using:
+Download the images that we will be using:

 - Download Coin Images [here](https://drive.google.com/file/d/1zqdvZtocDsU9mI_VmN4oqpAYF6L5vSzJ/view?usp=share_link).